-- Creation of a separate Department of Anthropology. - Beginning of expansion of museum-related courses. - 1972 Graduate program in materials conservation is created by Prof. Robert Humphrey and Smithsonian conservator Carolyn Rose (MA 1976). - The materials conservation program is replaced by a broader Museum Studies Program, with Prof. Robert Humphrey as its first director. - Prof. Alison S. Brooks helps establish the Anthropology for Teachers Program, which includes creation of the newsletter Anthro.Notes - First archaeology laboratory established in Building V, formerly a fire department stable. - Creation of the Geobiology Program allows doctoral study in biological anthropology. - The Lewis N. Cotlow Fund is established to support anthropological research.
-The first award is made in 1991. - The Ann Gordon Webster Endowment is created to support students who return to school for graduate work. - Bernard A. Wood becomes the Luce Professor of Human Origins. - Creation of the Discourse Laboratory. - Establishment of the program in Hominid Paleobiology, replacing Geobiology. - 1997 Expansion of the Anthropology Department into three townhouses, extensive renovation of two through the generosity of Philip Amsterdam (BA 1962). - Establishment of the Center for the Advanced Study of Hominid Paleobiology (CASHP). - Establishment of the Institute for Ethnographic Research (IFER). - IFER acquires Anthropological Quarterly, a peer-reviewed journal published since 1928. - Jane B. Hart (BA 1970) provides an endowment used to support speakers and prizes. - William Warren (BA 1967) provides endowments to support student research in archaeology and related fields. - 2010 Establishment of the Capitol Archaeological Institute. - 2011 Creation of a PhD program in Anthropology. - 2012 GW acquires the Koobi Fora Field School in Kenya. - Several faculty and all Hominid Paleobiology students move to the new Science and Engineering Hall (SEH).
+- 1965 Creation of a separate Department of Anthropology. - 1970 Beginning of expansion of museum-related courses. - 1972 Graduate program in materials conservation is created by Prof. Robert Humphrey and Smithsonian conservator Carolyn Rose (MA 1976). - 1976 The materials conservation program is replaced by a broader Museum Studies Program, with Prof. Robert Humphrey as its first director. - 1976 Prof. Alison S. Brooks helps establish the Anthropology for Teachers Program, which includes creation of the newsletter Anthro.Notes - 1981 First archaeology laboratory established in Building V, formerly a fire department stable. - 1986 Creation of the Geobiology Program allows doctoral study in biological anthropology. - 1989 The Lewis N. Cotlow Fund is established to support anthropological research.
+The first award is made in 1991. - 1996 The Ann Gordon Webster Endowment is created to support students who return to school for graduate work. - 1996 Bernard A. Wood becomes the Luce Professor of Human Origins. - 1997 Creation of the Discourse Laboratory under the direction of Joel Kuipers. - 1997 Establishment of the program in Hominid Paleobiology, replacing Geobiology. - 197-98 Expansion of the Anthropology Department into three townhouses, extensive renovation of two through the generosity of Philip Amsterdam (BA 1962). - 1999 Establishment of the Center for the Advanced Study of Hominid Paleobiology (CASHP). - 2001 Establishment of the Institute for Ethnographic Research (IFER). - 2001 IFER acquires Anthropological Quarterly, a peer-reviewed journal published since 1928. - 2004 Jane B. Hart (BA 1970) provides an endowment used to support speakers and prizes. - 2008 William Warren (BA 1967) provides endowments to support student research in archaeology and related fields. - 2010 Establishment of the Capitol Archaeological Institute with Eric Cline as director. - 2011 Creation of a PhD program in Anthropology. - 2012 GW acquires the Koobi Fora Field School in Kenya. - 2015 Several faculty and all Hominid Paleobiology students move to the new Science and Engineering Hall (SEH).